hindu-comm/mail_stream_indology/2018/01/Caste_passing/23__Artur_Karp.md

 Thank you for this bit of instruction.

 > In any case this has nothing to do with caste passing under question here.
-​It has.
+It has.
 Plenty.
 Disguises in both directions.

 2018-01-21 12:47 GMT+01:00 Nagaraj Paturi <nagarajpaturi at gmail.com>: